yunqi-li/Personalized-Counterfactual-Fairness-in-Recommendation/README.md

 This repository includes the implementation for paper Personalized Counterfactual Fairness in Recommendation (a.k.a.
 Towards Personalized Fairness based on Causal Notion):

 *Yunqi Li, Hanxiong Chen, Shuyuan Xu, Yingqiang Ge, Yongfeng Zhang.
 2021.
 [Personalized Counterfactual Fairness in Recommendation](https://arxiv.org/pdf/2105.09829.pdf).
-In Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information RetrievalJuly 2021 Pages 1054–1063 https://doi.org/10.1145/3404835.3462966 (SIGIR’21)*
+In Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information RetrievalJuly 2021 (SIGIR’21)*

 ## Refernece